-Exercise habits, sleep habits, diet (including consumption of caffeine), sexual practices, and use of tobacco and drugs not prescribed by a health care practitioner (including alcohol, over-the-counter drugs, vitamins, supplements, and medicinal herbs)
+Exercise habits, sleep habits and quality of sleep, diet (including consumption of caffeine), sexual practices, and use of tobacco, alcohol, drugs, and medications and supplements not prescribed by a health care practitioner (including over-the-counter medications, vitamins, and medicinal herbs)

-Previous documented or suspected drug allergies or intolerances
+Previous documented or suspected medication allergies or intolerances

 Any personal, spiritual, or cultural considerations that might affect health care decisions